swdr1904/OBCA/QuadcopterNavigation/README.md

 ### Note

+1. This code is tested on Julia v1.5.2.
+Packages of the test environment are following:
+    * JuMP v0.21.5
+    * Ipopt v0.6.3
-1. This code has been tested on Julia 0.5 and 0.6, and might not run on any other Julia versions.
+        * The original code has been tested on Julia 0.5 and 0.6, and might not run on any other Julia versions.

+1. Time measurement code in distance calculation of the original code is invalidated.
+If you have any idea, please make an issue or a pull request to fix this problem.

-2. For best results, run code in Julia terminal
+1. For best results, run code in Julia terminal